 6. Hunger and spiritual philosophy

-Once two sanyasis who are well versed in scriptures were travelling together on a pilgrimage by walk.
-Each of them carried food packet with them, which they would consume after taking bath in the morning.
+Once two disciples from an ashram, where they were studying Vedanta scriptures, were travelling together on a pilgrimage by walk.
+Each of them carried food packet, which they would consume after taking bath in the morning.
 After walking for long, they finally ended at the bank of a river.
 It was already past noon and they were feeling extremely hungry and tired.

-One sanyasi said, “Let me go first to take bath and return; you take care of our food packets lest some animals may come and snatch them away”.
+One disciple said, “Let me go first to take bath and return; you take care of our food packets lest some animals may come and snatch them away”.

-As the first Sanyasi came back after taking bath, he said, “you can go for bathing; Come back quickly so that we can eat.
+As the first disciple came back after taking bath, he said, “you can go for bathing; Come back quickly so that we can eat.
 I am extremely hungry.”

-When the second sanyasi came back after bathing, the first one asked angrily, “I was looking for our food packets and they are missing!
+When the second disciple came back after bathing, the first one asked angrily, “I was looking for our food packets and they are missing!
 What have you done?”